Sepak takraw: Predecessors

-In the Philippines, the sport is related to a native game called "sipà" (or "sipà salama" among Muslim Filipinos), and along with traditional martial arts, survived Spanish colonization.
-It is a popular sport played by children in Philippines, and was the Philippine national sport until it was replaced by Arnis in 2009.
+In the Philippines, the sport is related to a native game called "sipà" (or "sipà salama" among Muslim Filipinos) and, along with traditional martial arts, survived Spanish colonization.
+It is a popular sport played by children in Philippines and was the Philippine national sport until it was replaced by Arnis in 2009.
 Sepak Takraw is included in Philippine's elementary and high school curriculum.

 Origins of the modern sport

-In the beginning, Sepak Takraw was not meant to be competitive, but was instead a casual game with emphasis on physical activity.
+In the beginning, Sepak Takraw was not meant to be competitive, but was a casual game with an emphasis on physical activity.
 The game acted as an exercise to improve dexterity and loosen the limbs after long periods of sitting, standing or working.
 However, the modern version of Sepak Takraw began taking shape sometime during the 1940s.
 In 1935 in Seremban, Sepak Raga was first played on a badminton court over the net with players on two opposing sides, amid celebrations of the Silver Jubilee of George V. The event is the earliest example of modern sport rules being used for Sepak Raga, turning it into a competitive sport.
 Badminton was a preferred sport for the British, whereas Sepak Raga was mainly played by the Malays.
 Since the diversion sport was first played amid the Jubilee festivity, it was known as "Sepak Raga Jubilee" (Jubilee Sepak Raga).

-It is likely that the sport had gained popularity in Negeri Sembilan, and spread to various states of Malaya (now West Malaysia).
+It is likely that the sport had gained popularity in Negeri Sembilan and spread to various states of Malaya (now West Malaysia).
 In the years following World War II up to the mid-20th century, "Sepak Raga Jubilee" was played in rural villages and towns throughout Malaya.
 Though Malaysia is a multiracial country, Sepak Takraw is mainly popular among the Malay community.
 The new sport then spread to Penang.
 The popularization of present-day Sepak Takraw is, for the most part, attributed to three people from Jalan Patani, Penang.
-In February 1945, a net and tenets like badminton were presented by Hamid Mydin, accompanied by local Sepak Raga sportsmen, Mohamad Abdul Rahman and Syed Yaacob to demonstrate Mydin's new variation of "Sepak Raga Jaring" (Net Sepak Raga).
-The new version was preferred due to quicker pace, distinctive styles of kicking and the higher standard of athleticism that it demanded.
+In February 1945, a net and tenets like badminton were presented by Hamid Mydin, accompanied by local Sepak Raga sportsmen Mohamad Abdul Rahman and Syed Yaacob, to demonstrate Mydin's new variation of "Sepak Raga Jaring" (Net Sepak Raga).
+The new version was preferred for its quicker pace, distinctive styles of kicking, and the higher standard of athleticism that it demanded.
 It is considered the pioneer version of modern Sepak Takraw and remains one of the dominant competitive forms.